shashankg7/shashankg7.github.io/index.md

 Hello, thanks for visiting.

-I am a 3rd year Ph.D. student at the [IRLab, UvA](http://irlab.science.uva.nl), supervised by [Prof. Maarten De Rijke](https://staff.fnwi.uva.nl/m.derijke/) and [Prof. Harrie Oosterhuis](https://harrieo.github.io/), working on the problem of unbiased/counterfactual learning to rank from user interactions.
+I am a third-year Ph.D. student at the [IRLab, UvA](http://irlab.science.uva.nl), supervised by [Prof. Maarten De Rijke](https://staff.fnwi.uva.nl/m.derijke/) and [Prof. Harrie Oosterhuis](https://harrieo.github.io/), working on the problem of unbiased/counterfactual learning to rank from user interactions.
 I recently finished an internship at MetaAI, with the modern recommendations (MRS) team where I worked on off-policy learning for two-stage recommendations, and cold-start recommendations.

 My primary areas of interest are: machine learning, information retrieval, bandit algorithms, counterfactual evaluation, and learning.
 Before joining the PhD, I worked as a data scientist with the search team at [Flipkart Internet Pvt.
 Limited, India](https://tech.flipkart.com/data-science/home), where I contributed to various query understanding and product ranking projects.

 I completed my research masters at the Search and Information Extraction Lab [SIEL, IIIT-Hyderabad](search.iiit.ac.in), under the joint supervision of [Dr. Manish Gupta](https://www.microsoft.com/en-us/research/people/gmanish/?from=http%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fpeople%2Fgmanish%2F#) Principal Applied Scientist at Microsoft R&D, India and [Prof. Vasudeva Varma](https://faculty.iiit.ac.in/~vv/Home.html), Dean R&D, IIIT-Hyderabad.

 To find out more about my work, please visit my [CV](/resume-final.pdf), [Publications](/publications/), or [Google Scholar profile](https://scholar.google.com/citations?user=UvTcU-IAAAAJ&hl=en).

 <b> I am currently looking for research internships for the summer of 2024.
-Please feel free to reach out to me at [s.gupta2@uva.nl](mailto:s.gupta2@uva.nl) if I can be a good fit. </b>
+Please feel free to reach out to me at [s.gupta2@uva.nl](mailto:s.gupta2@uva.nl) if you think I can be a good fit. </b>

 Some updates: